 Accredited calibration laboratories calibrate measuring devices related to many parameters, including various electrical parameters, pressure, temperature, length, volume, mass, power and hardness.

 The quality management system of an accredited calibration laboratory meet the principles of ISO 9001 standard.
-The international organisations ISO, ILAC and IAF have stated this compliance in their joint resolution.
+The international organisations ISO, ILAC and IAF have stated this compliance in their joint declaration.

 The SFS/EN ISO/IEC 17025:2017 standard is the accreditation requirement for calibration laboratories.